 Experienced online tutors with recent or current leadership experience in schools will be on hand to support you through your learning journey.

-An online forum gives you the opportunity to share practice and to discuss and debate issues with other aspiring headteachers taking the course, from across the country.
+An online forum gives you the opportunity to share practice and to discuss and debate issues with others working towards the headship (NPQH) course, from across the country.

 You will need an undergraduate degree to take this course as our NPQ qualifications are accredited at Masters level.

-This course is designed for aspiring headteachers currently working in education settings.
+The National Professional Qualification for Headship (NPQH) course is designed for current and aspiring headteachers working in education settings.
 You will need to be in a position to:

 If you are unsure which course is for you, speak to our course advisers on 01273 35 80 80.

 This course is available online and can, therefore, be completed anywhere in the world.
 Please click here for advice on payment options and other information relevant to those studying outside of the UK.

 Speak to us (01273 358080) or make a booking.

 This course is available online and can therefore be completed anywhere in the world.
 Please click here for advice on payment options and other information relevant to those studying outside of the UK.

 Cohorts for the headship (NPQH) course begin in January, March, May, and September each year.